analog-nico/quota/README.md

 var express = require('express');

 var quotaServer = new quota.Server();
-quotaServer.addQuotaManager('google-analytics'); // This is loading one of many presets.
+quotaServer.addManager('google-analytics'); // This is loading one of many presets.

 // Expose the server via a REST API var app = express();